If you are trying to map out your best work-from-home plan of action, you might be asking yourself, “Should my home office be in my bedroom?”

 You can technically work from home using just a bedroom with desk.
 However, there are creative methods you can use to create a more welcoming bedroom office combo, boosting productivity and creating dedicated office space within your bedroom.

-- Choose a corner desk to save space.
+- Choosing a corner desk is a great way to save space.

 - Give yourself enough office storage.